IGwenQin/Borehole-VR-Simulation/README.md

 4. Click the "Render" button to register images
-Now you can generate 3D model with the registered images.
+Now you can generate a 3D model with the registered images.